Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Components

-We have extracted some parts of the Innoactive Creator package into separate components.
+We have extracted built-in behaviors, conditions, and properties of the Innoactive Creator into separate components.
+It makes the Innoactive Creator more flexible and speeds up our releasing process.

 For now, we ship two template packages that include everything you need.
 We will provide detailed instructions on how to configure components in the actual release.

 ## Dependencies

-We made the Innoactive creator independent from our legacy code and from a number of external projects.
+We made the Innoactive Creator independent from our legacy code and from a number of external projects.

 ## Abstracted VR